extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

         out_sample))))
 ~~~~

-Once we get the “Audio buffer full” notification, it’s time to write the
+Once we get the "Audio buffer full" notification, it's time to write the output
-output buffer to a file.
-To do this, we use the `write_audio_file`
+buffer to a file.
+To do this, we use the `write_audio_file` function, which
-function, which takes four arguments:
+takes four arguments:

 -   the filename
--   the number of frames (a frame is a full set of samples—one for each
+-   the number of frames (a frame is a full set of samples---one for each
     channel)
 -   the number of channels
 -   a pointer to the buffer of audio samples

-Let’s add a function `write_data` to write the audio file:
+Let's add a function `write_data` to write the audio file:

 ~~~~ sourceCode
 (bind-func dsp:DSP 1000000000